 History teacher Zach Wood stands in front of a group of freshmen in Jessica Grubb’s English I class at the end of a class period discussing one of the darkest moments in world history: the Holocaust.
 Following a class period that traced the origins of this tragedy to the ultimate deaths of millions at the hands of the Nazi regime, Wood leaves this group of students with a final question to ponder: “How do you think Society let such a genocide occur?”

-There is no easy answer to this question, their students must have the opportunity to wrestle with questions like these, as well as many more complex and controversial subjects.
+There is no easy answer to this question; their students must have the opportunity to wrestle with questions like these, as well as many more complex and controversial subjects.
 Wood and Grubb decided to collaborate on a lesson to help students wrestle with these difficult questions.

 This collaborative lesson served not only as an exploration of the Holocaust but also as an introduction to a study of “banned books” that Grubb implements in her classroom.
 This lesson prepared Grubb’s students for the reading of one of their potential “banned books,” the graphic novel Maus by Art Spiegelman, which depicts the Nazis as cats and the victims of the Holocaust as the mice that the Germans believed them to be.
 Spiegelman wrote the book to record his father’s experience as a Jewish individual and Auschwitz survivor.
 The McMinn County, Tennessee school board recently banned the book from its eighth-grade English language arts curriculum.